-Maximizing confidentiality, integrity, and availability of crypto assets.
+Maximizing security, privacy, and availability of digital assets.

 Industry’s first threshold-signature wallet security

-Security of multiple signature approvals with the on-chain efficiency of a single-signature.
+Security of multiple approvers with the on-chain efficiency of a single-signature.

 Single-key transaction density yields preferential processing

-High transaction density is attractive to miners and likely to reduce per transaction mining fees.
+High transaction density is attractive to miners, resulting in lower transaction mining fees.

-Maximizing transaction density enables more transactions per block, satisfying end users, exchanges, and miners.
+Maximizing transaction density enables more transactions per block, benefitting users, exchanges, and miners.

-Threshold approvals support – enabling (t of n) approval control for the real world
+Threshold approvals support – enabling (m of n) approval control for the real world

 Approve transactions even if a device is unavailable or has been compromised.